AzureAD/azure-activedirectory-library-for-android/README.md

 ### PromptBehavior

-ADAL provides option to specifiy prompt behavior.
+ADAL provides option to specify prompt behavior.
 PromptBehavior.Auto will pop up UI if refresh token is invalid and user credentials are required.
 PromptBehavior.Always will skip the cache usage and always show UI.

 ### Handle Doze and App Standby
 Starting Android 6.0, Android introduces the new battery optimization, which will cause no network access when it's in doze and app standby mode.
 This wiki page contains details for doze mode and how to handle it with ADAL (https://github.com/AzureAD/azure-activedirectory-library-for-android/wiki/Handle-Doze-and-App-Standby).